 Go for it.
 This has become more and more common; as long as your fiancée or family is comfortable with the gender mash-up, there’s no rule against it.
 Alternatively, you could have her as one of your fiancee’s bridesmaids, but that sort of seems dishonest and dumb, right?
 She’s your friend, not your fiancée’s—if possible, keep her on your side of the aisle.
 It’s not like you’ve slept with her.

 …Uh, but what if I’ve slept with her?

 Then don’t use her.
 Even if your fiancée says that she’s cool with it—and even if she thinks she’s cool with it—she won’t be.
 (This is a lot like inviting an ex to the reception.)

 What if I want five groomsmen and she only wants two bridesmaids?

 You can—and should—communicate your preferences, but when push comes to shove, she’s the one who will drive this decision.
 Remember, the bridesmaid costs (driven by the dresses) will dwarf the grooms’.
 So give her some leeway here.

-What if I’m not that close to my brother?
+What if I’m not that close with my brother?

 Do you have one or not?
 Damn.
 Make up your mind.
 Okay, the first thing to remember is that “best man” is an honorary title.
 It doesn’t necessarily mean squat.
-I’ve been to plenty of weddings where the best man was a brother—in many cases a distant, estranged brother—and the groom leaned on his friends for everything else.
-It’s sort of like how in the first few seasons of The Sopranos, Uncle Junior was officially the head of the family (to throw off the feds) even though the real power rested with Tony.
+We’ve been to plenty of weddings where the best man was a brother—in many cases a distant, estranged brother—and the groom leaned on his friends for everything else.
+It’s sort of like how in the first few seasons of The Sopranos, Uncle Junior is officially the head of the family (to throw off the feds) even though the real power rests with Tony.

 Alternatively, you can use him as a groomsman and tap your best friend as best man.
 But unless you truly hate his guts and want to send a message of spite… never banish him from the wedding party altogether.